Workplace bullying: Race

 Research psychologist Tony Buon published one of the first reviews of bullying in China in PKU Business Review in 2005.

+A University of Cambridge survey found that 88% of Black professionals in the UK reported experiencing racial discrimination at work, highlighting the intersection between racial bias and workplace mistreatment.

 Marital status

 Higher prevalence rates for experiencing a hostile work environment were identified for divorced or separated workers compared to married workers, widowed workers, and never married workers.

 Education

 Higher prevalence rates for experiencing a hostile work environment were identified for workers with some college education or workers with high school diploma or GED, compared to workers with less than a high school education.

 Age

 Lower prevalence rates for experiencing a hostile work environment were identified for workers aged 65 and older compared to workers in other age groups.

 With respect to age, conflicting findings have been reported.
 A study by Einarsen and Skogstad (1996) indicates older employees tend to be more likely to be bullied than younger ones.

 Industry

 The prevalence of a hostile work environment varies by industry.
 In 2015, the broad industry category with the highest prevalence was healthcare and social assistance 10%.
 According to the Bureau of Labor Statistics, 16,890 workers in the private industry experienced physical trauma from nonfatal workplace violence in 2016.